cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Each gadget also defines a parameter `ARITY` that specifies the circuit's arity (i.e., the number of input wires).

+Gadgets provide a method to evaluate their circuit on a list of inputs, `eval()`.
+The inputs can either belong to the validity circuit's field, or the polynomial ring over that field.

 A concrete `Valid` provides the following methods for encoding a measurement as an input vector, truncating an input vector to the length of an aggregatable output, and converting an aggregated output to an aggregate result: